Governance design for multiple teams

 Let's take a look at second example that reduces the number of tasks performed by the service administrator.

-- Service administrator now adds workload owner B to the subscription with the built-in owner role.
+- The Service Administrator now adds workload owner B to the subscription with the built-in Owner role.

 Note that in this model, the service administrator performed fewer actions than they did in the first example due to the delegation of management access to each of the individual workload owners.

-However, because both workload owner A and workload owner B are assigned the built-in owner role at the subscription scope, they have each inherited the built-in owner role for each other's resource group.
-This means that not only do they have full access to one another's resources, they are also able to delegate management access to each other's resource groups.
-For example, workload owner B has rights to add any other user to resource group A and can assign any role to them, including the built-in owner role.
+Because both workload owner A and workload owner B are assigned the built-in Owner role at the subscription scope, they have each inherited the built-in Owner role for each other's resource group.
+This means that not only do they have full access to each other's resources, they can also delegate management access to each other's resource groups.
+For example, workload owner B has rights to add any other user to resource group A and can assign any role to them, including the built-in Owner role.